01 of 08

 River cruises offer pros and cons that are well worth considering.
 For travelers who want to see the world's great cities without investing stress, these trips have proven to be an excellent choice.
 Think about it: you'll only unpack once, you'll need not push through crowded train stations, and you'll have a lot more freedom of movement than any tour bus affords.

 River cruises -- especially in Europe -- have become incredibly popular in recent years.
-Industry experts estimate that river cruise bookings have increased about 50 percent in the past five years.
-Recently, the Cruise Lines International Association, Inc. calculated that its members offered 170 river cruise vessels, with 18 more expected to enter service within the next year.
+Industry experts estimate that river cruise bookings have increased about 50 percent in the past 10 years.
+The Cruise Lines International Association, Inc. calculated that its members offered 170 river cruise vessels. and although the building boom is slowing a bit over recent years, it is not unusual for 15-20 new ships to enter service in a given year.

 Most of the travelers who favor river cruises are baby boomers in their retirement years.
 This is a market reality to which river cruise lines strongly respond.
-Senior travelers tend to like smaller ships, detailed assistance with even the smallest... arrangements, and several tiers of involvement -- none of which involve water slides, zip lines or pricey entertainment.
+Senior travelers tend to... like smaller ships, detailed assistance with even the smallest arrangements, and several tiers of involvement.
+Flashy entertainment is sometimes far down on the list of priorities.

 02 of 08